North Shore Riverfront Public Art

 The Law Enforcement Officers Memorial, Inc. is a nonprofit organization consisting of police officers, survivors and private citizens who worked to build and maintain the Law Enforcement Officers Memorial (LEOM).
 The original LEOM was dedicated August 25, 1996, and was located near Three Rivers Stadium.
 Further to the redevelopment of the North Shore, the SEA worked with the LEOM for the modifications needed to be reinstalled in the Park.
 It is now situated in the Great Lawn area next to Tribute To Children at North Shore Drive and Art Rooney Avenue.
 The Memorial was re-dedicated on Saturday, May 17, 2003.
 The Memorial is owned by the LEOM organization with ongoing maintenance provided by LEOM, Inc.

 Pittsburgh Allegheny County Vietnam Veterans Monument

 The original Vietnam Veterans Monument was installed on the North Shore on November 11, 1987.
 Further to the development of the North Shore, the SEA worked with the City and the Pittsburgh Allegheny County Vietnam Veterans Monument Fund Charitable Trust for the modifications needed to reinstall the Monument in its new site in the Park.
 It was rededicated on June 23, 2002.
 The Monument is located west of Fort Duquesne Bridge by the Del Monte Buildings and Market Street Pier.
-The Monument is owned by the City, with capital repairs paid through an endowment with Pittsburgh Foundation, and ongoing maintenance conducted by the City and the SEA.
+The Monument is owned and maintained by the City.
+The Pittsburgh Allegheny County Vietnam Veterans Monument Fund Charitable Trust, held by the Pittsburgh Foundation, helps to pay the costs of extraordinary repairs.

 Southwestern Pennsylvania World War II Memorial